-111 (17) Chemistry for Health Sciences (5L, 3P)
+112 (8) Chemistry for Health Sciences (2L, 1T)

-The module covers areas of general chemistry required as a foundation for studying further in the health sciences.
-It comprises atomic structure and bonding; stoichiometry; gas laws; properties of solutions; chemical kinetics; chemical equilibria; acids, bases and buffer solutions; electrochemistry; organic chemistry and biomolecules.
+The module covers areas of general chemistry required as a foundation for studying further in the health science focal areas of physiotherapy and dietetics.
+It comprises atomic structure and bonding; stoichiometry; gas laws; properties of solutions; chemical kinetics and equilibria; organic chemistry and biomolecules.